Can a mere trip overseas really change your life?

 Travel can be an act of praise.
 For what artist or writer does not want their work closely examined, considered and engaged?
 This world, if it has a creator (as I believe it does), was made vast and rich and full, when it easily could have been otherwise.
 Walking gently across its surface in search of answers feels to me at times like another form of prayer.

-So pray, wage peace, cross borders, learn, create, and be changed with me this fall.
+So pray, wage peace, cross borders, learn, create, and be changed with me.
 Who knows what you may find?